Tasty Recipes for the Home Cook

 • Devein shrimp, if needed.

-• Debeard and rinse farm raised mussels.
+• Debeard and rinse farm-raised mussels.
 If using wild mussels, soak in water for 15-20 minutes first, then debeard and rinse.
 Discard dead mussels.

 • Prep and cut the remaining vegetables.
 Cut sausages into chunks.
 Set aside.

 • Add potatoes to water once it comes to a boil.
-Cook until they just begin to become tender (half cooked).
+Cook until they begin to become just tender (half-cooked).

 • Add corn and sausages.
 Cook for 10 minutes.